 What is a Home Inspection?

-A certified home inspection is a visual examination of the overall condition of a home according to the inspection industry Standards of Practice.
+A certified home inspection visually examines the overall home condition according to the inspection industry Standards of Practice.
 It’s conducted by a qualified home inspector who will provide you with an in-depth inspection report on any issues found, from major structural problems to safety issues needed.

-During a home inspection, the inspector typically checks electrical systems, plumbing, roofing, windows, doors, and the foundation.
+During a home inspection, inspectors will check electrical systems, plumbing, roofing, windows, doors, and the foundation.
 They’ll also look for signs of pest infestation or water damage.

 Most certified home inspectors operate under the NACHI Standards of Practice.
 Other industry certification bodies exist, like ASHI, but NACHI is the largest, with 27,450 InterNACHI® members.